toggledbits/PluginTools/README.md

 ### Step Two: Identify Your Namespace

-The namespace is the domain part of service IDs, device types, etc. Typically, as stated above, the namespace is taken from the Internet domain name associated with the author or responsible party.
+The namespace is the domain-name-looking part of service IDs, device types, etc. Typically, as stated above, the namespace is taken from the Internet domain name associated with the author or responsible party.
 For example, if I owned the domain "example.com", then I would use "example-com" as the namespace.
 This is the recommended approach.

 If you don't own an Internet domain name, you can make a namespace by using your Vera Community username with "-vera" appended, for example "johndoe-vera".
 The namespace doesn't need to actually exist as an object or entity somewhere on the internet, it's just a string that attempts to be unique enough that we don't have collisions between plugin developers.
 This approach, or an actual domain name you own, is sufficient for that purpose.